Drip Drip Drip… The Power Of Little And OftenFeatured

 I was working on my casino site today and lamenting the lack of overall traffic coming into the site.

-Whilst Webmaster tools tells me that overall rankings are increasing daily it’s still not pulling in the crowd that it should be, or that I think it should be – and this after well over 1,000 hours of coding, writing and publishing.
+While Webmaster tools tell me that overall rankings are increasing daily, it’s still not pulling in the crowd that it should be, or that I think it should be – and this after well over 1,000 hours of coding, writing and publishing.

 Casino is a notoriously difficult market to have any measure of success in but the thought that every day you add another article or another piece of content another ten or twenty would be affiliates throw in the towel and walk away because they can’t see the light at the end of the tunnel is a big motivation to stick at it.

-A small but consistent application of effort over a long period of time will yield results far greater than the sum of the effort.
+A small but consistent application of effort over an extended period of time will yield results far greater than the sum of the effort.